Kylie Jenner’s Little Black Dress Shows Off Her Post-Baby Body

 Kylie and Jordyn have been nearly inseparable for years now.
 They are often seen together, and Woods was a staple on Jenner’s reality series, Life of Kylie.

-As previously reported by the Inquisitr, Jordyn Woods recently spoke out her relationship with Kylie Jenner following little Stormi’s birth.
+As previously reported by the Inquisitr, Jordyn Woods recently spoke out on her relationship with Kylie Jenner following little Stormi’s birth.

 “I think it just has gotten better.
 It is a part of life and the process of growing up.
 I think it has been really great with her around now.
 Stormi is so sweet and so beautiful.
 I love hanging out with her all day.
 She is just amazing.
 I’m obsessed,” Woods said of Kylie’s life as a mother, and her love for little Stormi.

-As for Kylie Jenner and Jordyn Woods’ makeup line collaboration, Jordyn says that she is currently unsure about when the new productions will be released, but she thinks it may be sometimes in September, which would coincide with her 21st birthday.
+As for Kylie Jenner and Jordyn Woods’ makeup line collaboration, Jordyn says that she is currently unsure about when the new productions will be released, but she thinks it may be sometime in September, which would coincide with her 21st birthday.